vector-of-bool/pmm/README.md

 The only interface to PMM (after including `pmm.cmake`) is the `pmm()` CMake function.
 Using it is very simple.
-At the time or writing, `pmm()` only supports Conan, but other packaging solutions will be supported in the future.
+At the time or writing, `pmm()` only supports Conan and vcpkg, but other packaging solutions may be supported in the future.

+The `VERBOSE` and `DEBUG` options enable verbose and debug logging, respectively.
+You may set `PMM_{DEBUG,VERBOSE}` before `include(pmm.cmake)` to enable these options globally and see information about the PMM bootstrapping process.

 The `pmm()` signature: